mustafanawabi/messapp/README.md

 The server side code follows the **MVC** pattern.
 The starting point for the server is the file `server.js` found at the root level of the project.

 ##### Model
 The models for the app can be found inside the folder `models`.
-Models are Javascript Objects that contain properties called `properties` and `required`.
+Models are JavaScript Objects that contain properties called `properties` and `required`.

 ##### View
 The views for the app   be found inside the folder `views`.
 Views are html that the server returns.

 ##### Controller
 The controllers for the app can be found inside the folder `controllers`.
-Controllers are the functions that get executed when certian endpoints are called.
+Controllers are the functions that get executed when endpoints are called.

 ##### Other
 There are also two additional folders to consider, namely `libs` and `middleware`.
-The `libs` folder contains additional libaries that the app is dependent on (e.g. `palindrome.js`).
+The `libs` folder contains additional libraries that the app is dependent on (e.g. `palindrome.js`).
 The `middleware` folder contains are middleware that gets executed by the server when processing a request.

 ### UI
 All UI code (js files, stylesheets, etc.) can be found in the folder `ui`.
 Inside `ui` there are two additional folders, one for distribution (transpiled, minified code) called `dist` and the other source called `src`.

 ## Use Cases

 ## Tests
 Run the following command to run _just_ the unit tests: